amirahnasihah/backend-development/01-es6-review-intro/quiz-es6.md

 Multiple-choice options (select one):

-✅️A. To iterate over the array and transform it into another
+A. To iterate over the array and transform it into another✅️

 B. To create a hash-map using the data-set